 Sporting Kansas City won the Lamar Hunt U.S. Open Cup prevailing 3-2 on penalty kicks after a 1-1 draw in regulation against Seattle Sounders FC.
 Sporting KC went on to finish the regular season atop the Eastern Conference before bowing out of the playoffs in the Eastern Conference semifinals in a 2-1 loss to the Houston Dynamo on aggregate scoring.

-In 2013, Sporting Kansas City claimed the club's second MLS Cup championship after prevailing over Real Salt Lake in a penalty kick shootout at Sporting Park.
+In 2013, Sporting Kansas City claimed the club's second MLS Cup championship after prevailing over Real Salt Lake in a penalty kick shootout at Children's Mercy Park.
 After finishing one point behind the New York Red Bulls in the Supporters' Shield race, Sporting KC lifted the Eastern Conference Championship trophy after victories over the New England Revolution and Houston Dynamo.
 Aurelien Collin was named the MLS Cup 2013 MVP with his game-tying goal in regulation and the winning penalty kick in the shootout.

 Sporting Kansas City also represented Major League Soccer in the 2013-14 CONCACAF Champions League, finishing atop Group 2 with an unbeaten record in the group stage before falling to Mexico's Cruz Azul in the quarterfinal round.